 Unprecedented times call for unprecedented actions, which we’re seeing through previously unimagined cancellations, warnings and recommendations.
 In the past several days, we’ve been faced with finding solutions to ever-evolving problems.
 With the health and well being of our residents at stake, we’re collaborating with partner organizations to help ease the increasing burdens people are facing.

 So many people have asked how they can help, reminding me of the strength our community shows in times of need.
 If you are interested in learning what you can do, beyond following the guidelines of the Virginia Department of Health and Centers for Disease Control, consider these options:

-The strength of our country is our people, and that is especially true in our community.
+The strength of our country is our people, and that is especially true in the northern piedmont region that we call home.
 Our mission is to strengthen the health and vitality of our community, both of which are being tested.
 As you are able, I hope you will join in these community-wide efforts to find ways you can help.

 To learn more about our response to the pandemic, see resources, or find ideas for how you can help, please visit our COVID-19 Updates page.